ExpediaDotCom/haystack-dropwizard-example/README.md

 This is a very basic example that can output the instrumentation to console and/or a Haystack server.
 This is an example application written with two simple Dropwizard Services to show how a dropwizard application can be instrumented with [haystack-client-java dropwizard integration](https://github.com/ExpediaDotCom/haystack-client-java/tree/master/integrations/dropwizard).

-* Service one:  Backend.
-This listens on port 9091 and exposes one endpoint : http://localhost:9091/api - when invoked, it returns a simple string like `Hello, Haystack!`
+* Frontend service:  This listens on port 9090 and exposes one endpoint: http://localhost:9090/hello  - this in turn calls the endpoint exposed by `Backend` and proxy the response

-* Service two:  Frontend:  This listens on port 9090 and exposes one endpoint: http://localhost:9090/hello  - this in turn calls the endpoint exposed by `Backend` and proxy the response
+* Backend service:  This listens on port 9091 and exposes one endpoint : http://localhost:9091/api - when invoked, it returns a simple string like `Hello, Haystack!`

 ### Instrumentation